sagar-jadhav/sagar-jadhav.github.io/_posts/2019-06-16-rescue-todos.markdown

 ### Problem Statement

 Panic situation arises after any disaster.
 Human being has a tendency of not able to think rationally or to take quick decisions in panic situations.
-At that moment to get rescued or survive from disaster they need to rely on other means such as rescue teams, announcements etc.  But ideally what they requires is minimalistic information on what are the next steps they have to take for survival for e.g. In case of earthquake, victim needs to go to the nearest safe place and after earthquake they need to contact on xyz emergency number or visit the nearest survival camp.
+At that moment to get rescued or survive from disaster they need to rely on other means such as rescue teams, announcements etc.  But ideally what they requires is minimalistic information on what are the next steps they have to take for survival for e.g. In case of earthquake, victim needs to go to the nearest safe place and after earthquake they need to contact to xyz emergency number or visit the nearest survival camp.

 ### Proposed Solution